Exploring adoption is not a commitment. Learn more to see if it’s the best choice for you.

 Allows the birth family and the adoptive family to choose the level of contact and openness that is right for them.
 In some cases, interaction is facilitated by a third party which is usually the adoption agency or attorney.
 Every semi-open adoption is different, and the level of contact you have with the adoptive family can change over time depending on your desires.

 We’re here to help you explore all your pregnancy options, including the many choices adoption provides.
-We provide free information about the adoption process and referrals to local, non-profit adoption agencies that care about your needs and do not gain financially from your decision.
+We provide free information about the process and referrals to local, non-profit agencies that care about your needs and do not gain financially from your decision.
 Exploring adoption is not a commitment.
 These agencies help you envision how your future may look if you make an adoption plan, parent, or abort.
 We never financially benefit from your decision and can discuss your options with absolutely no pressure.

 If you would like to request a confidential appointment online, please fill out this form.